Forward utility and market adjustments in relative investment-consumption games of many players: The mean field forward optimisation game

-The parameter $\delta>0,\delta\neq 1$ represents the agent's risk tolerance while $\epsilon>0$, associated to the consumption element, represents the relative importance the agent assigns to the consumption compared to wealth.
-The parameter $\kappa$ represent the market consumption intensity. \end{assumption} In view of the previous section, this assumption is a natural one to make in order to solve \eqref{eq:MF-SPDE-consumption} below (see additionally \cite{elkaroui2018consistent}, \cite[Definition 2.9]{avanesyan2020construction} or \cite[Section 4]{chong2018optimal}).
+The parameter $\delta>0,\delta\neq 1$ represents the agent's risk tolerance while $\epsilon>0$, associated to the consumption element, represents the relative importance the agent assigns to the consumption when compared to the wealth.
+The parameter $\kappa$ represent the \emph{market-risk relative consumption preference} (in Section \ref{sec:examplesInterpretations} we discuss its economic features).